 Agency, Efficacy and Responsibility

 Agency is a sense of control.
-We understand we have the ability to respond to the world and move through our world in a given way.
+When we have agency, we understand we have the ability to respond to the world and move through our world in a given way.
 We have an awareness of what we have the power to control and change.
+A person’s perception of their agency is both changeable and situation dependent.

 Personal responsibility has several definitions.
 In this post, I specifically mean that we accept our own actions have power and consequences and we accept that we may be held to a moral or social standard for our actions.